witch-puzzles/.github/project/design-spec/design-spec.md

    - **E-Mail Service (FOREIGN)**: Notifies users when a new record is broken in the leaderboard

 ### 2.2 Component (Package) Diagram
-Below is a description of the inputs, outputs, and services of each component:
+Description of the inputs, outputs, and services of each component:

 - **Frontend**:
   - **Inputs**: User interactions like puzzle selection, solving etc..